Telangiectasia macularis eruptiva perstans: Signs and symptoms

 Small, irregular reddish-brown telangiectatic macules covering a tan to brown backdrop are the usual appearance of TMEP lesions.
 The diameter of a single lesion is often between 2 and 4 mm.
 During a diascopy, the telangiectatic lesions typically blanch.
 Lesions are usually non-pruritic and symmetrically distributed over the trunk and proximal extremities.
 Usually, the face, palms, and soles remain unharmed.
 Darier's sign, a classic urticaria pigmentosa/maculopapular cutaneous mastocytosis finding, is usually negligible or absent in individuals with TMEP because the quantity of mast cells involved is comparatively lower.

 Causes

 There have been reports of family clustering within families in certain TMEP cases.
-Rare cases involving patients receiving radiation therapy, those suffering from malignant melanoma, breast or kidney cancer, or those with Sjogren's syndrome have also been reported.
+Rare cases involving patients receiving radiation therapy, those suffering from melanoma, breast or kidney cancer, or those with Sjogren's syndrome have also been reported.
 Additional cases have been reported in individuals with leukemia or myelofibrosis, multiple myeloma, and myeloproliferative diseases (including Polycythemia Rubra Vera).
 Rare instances of urticaria pigmentosa and TMEP coexisting have also been reported.